Veterinary Emergency and Referral Center (VERC)

 What is the blood donation process for a dog or cat?

 Donations are scheduled appointments that typically take under 2 hours.
-If it may take longer, we’ll offer a drop-off option.

 On donation day:

-Mild sedation offered, if needed
+Mild sedation is given (with owner consent) if needed

 Post-donation care includes treats, a light meal, praise…and sometimes a nail trim!